top of page

 • Successful completion of Modules 99, 116, 601, & 606 (please note completion of all SPED modules will be necessary to pass the WEST-E in SPED)

-• Registration for the WEST-E Special Education to be taken within 30 days
+• Registration for the WEST-E Special Education is to be taken within 30 days

 • Registration in the Field Experience (to begin as soon as the WEST-E is passed